bhumika-aga/Hospital-Management-System/member-portal/README.md

-# 🌐 MediFlow Portal - Frontend Application
+# 🌐 HealthSync Portal - Frontend Application

-The **MediFlow Portal** is a modern React application that serves as the frontend for the Hospital Management System.
+The **HealthSync Portal** is a modern React application that serves as the frontend for the HealthSync Hospital Management System.
 Built with Apple & Vercel-inspired design principles, it provides an intuitive interface for managing patient treatments, insurance claims, and specialist assignments.

 ## ✨ Features